Large Number Of Senate Republicans Will Soon Turn On Donald Trump, Anthony Scaramucci Predicts

 “The criminal activity will be so great that the GOP, and there will be 20-plus senators who’ll say, ‘OK, I can’t take this anymore,'” he said.

-Were that to happen, it would make it increasingly likely that Trump is removed from office.
-It seems likely there are enough votes in the Democrat-controlled House to impeach Donald Trump and send it to the Senate for a trial, but in order for Trump to be removed from office it would take a two-thirds vote.
-That would mean a significant number of Republicans would need to break with Trump and vote with Democrats.
+Were that to happen, it might increase the chances that Trump is removed from office.
+It seems likely there are enough votes in the Democrat-controlled House to impeach the president and send it to the Senate for a trial, but in order for Trump to be removed from office, it would take a two-thirds vote.
+That would mean a significant number of Republicans would need to break with Trump and vote with the Democrats.

 As The Inquisitr reported, Scaramucci has been increasingly vocal on Trump’s impeachment and the prediction that the president will be removed from office.
 As allegations that Trump was improperly pressuring Ukraine to dig up dirt on Joe Biden were unfolding and Democrats were moving quickly into an impeachment inquiry, Scaramucci said he believed Trump’s days in the White House were numbered.